Apress/pro-go/typos.md

 padding when the specified ***width*** is greater than the number of characters required to display the value.

 (Thanks to Tawfik Khalifeh for reporting this problem)

+---

+**Chapter 34**

+On page 928, the first sentence in the ***Updating Request Handling*** section specifies the wrong location for the file.
+It should be the `http/handling` folder, as described in the caption for `Listing 34-13`.

+(Thanks to Yaroslav Lazarev for reporting this problem)